The 3 Year Running Average for Global Warming crossed 1.5Cin November 2025 (ERA5 data).

 Sanity Test – Monthly Values

 Given that I’m saying the running 3 year average crossed 1.5C on a particular date, this sanity check is more granular, at the monthly level.
 Here, I look at the data published by Copernicus.
 This shows that the 36 month average up to September 2025 (inclusive) is nearing 1.5C.
 The “My Calculations” column is for the data I user, as per: Dataset: GMST Data Sets and Data Handling: Copernicus 1850-1900 Baseline – Daily GMST Anomaly.
-I show it in this table, simple to show my data is very well aligned with that published by Copernicus on their website.
-Note that for 2022 months, Copernicus doesn’t explicitly give the warming anomalies relative to 1850, so I use the adjustments I have calculated as per Baseline Adjustment Evidence, to get from a Month-in-2022-relative-to-1991-2020-baseline, to the anomaly relative to 1850-1900.
+I show it in this table, simply to show that my data handling is very well aligned with that published by Copernicus on their website.
+Note that for the months in 2022, Copernicus doesn’t explicitly give the warming anomalies relative to 1850, so I use the adjustments I have calculated as per Baseline Adjustment Evidence, to get from a Month-in-2022-relative-to-1991-2020-baseline, to the anomaly relative to 1850-1900.

 Sanity Check – Spot Checks

-I have a spreadsheet, which gives the daily anomalies, so I just did some spot checks in excel to check the numbers are the same as that created by my python program.
+I have a spreadsheet, which gives the daily anomalies, so I just did some spot checks in excel to check the numbers are the same as that created by the python program I wrote to create the “longest running averages” graphics displayed on this page.

 Additional Sanity Check